 - Name games, get-to-know-you activities, and icebreakers that help both you and your learner loosen up at the beginning of class and get excited to learn together.

 - Learner-led curriculum that allows your learner to have a voice in their own learning plan.
 This can be especially helpful if a learner has any resistance to engaging in their 1-on-1 class, empowering them to guide their experience alongside their educator.

 - Zoom features that keep your class interactive, engaging, and exciting for your learner.

 - Personal connections that inspire deeper learning experiences based on your and your learner’s background, experiences, and interests.

-Communication Expectations for 1-to-1 Classes
+Communication Expectations for 1-on-1 Classes

 Because you’ll be interacting individually with a learner to work toward personalized goals, parents will want to be kept in the loop about their learner’s progress and understand what outcomes they should be seeing.
-Setting aside the time to provide consistent updates to your 1-to-1 families helps keep parents excited about your learning plan and encourages those 5-star reviews that help grow your business.
+Setting aside the time to provide consistent updates to your 1-on-1 families helps keep parents excited about your learning plan and encourages those 5-star reviews that help grow your business.

-Promoting Your 1-to-1 Class
+Promoting Your 1-on-1 Class

-Take the time to understand everything there is to know about 1-to-1 style classes on Outschool, and then get to work developing a plan for your very own personalized learning experiences!
+Take the time to understand everything there is to know about 1-on-1 style classes on Outschool, and then get to work developing a plan for your very own personalized learning experiences!
 For inspiration from a peer, check out Verlanie’s story about growing her tutoring business on Outschool.